anirudhdahiya9/trade-data/readme.md

  explained in [Data Readme](data/readme.md).

- The data was initially preprocessed as detailed by the notebooks at `notebooks /*.ipynb`, then clubbed into categories and split into 80-10-10 train, validation and test splits as detailed in `notebooks/split_data.ipynb`.
+ The data was initially preprocessed as detailed by the notebooks at `notebooks /*.ipynb`, then clubbed into categories and split into 80-10-10 train, validation and test splits as detailed in `notebooks/split_data.ipynb`, and the notes on self-notes in the data readme.

 As part of preprocessing for the convolutional model, the data samples were often riddled with accentuation and other